Generously sponsored by the Ari Mark Zeiler Fund and the Zeiler Family

-Parents are invited to selected sessions and everyone participates in a final Friday night Shabbat dinner.
+Parents are invited to selected sessions and everyone participates in a special closing evening.
 This final event features an authentic traditional Shabbat experience and is used as an opportunity for discussing Shabbat’s key role in home life.